antariandel/daqhats_dev/examples/python/mcc118/README.md

 ## About
-The console-based examples demonstrate various scan modes and trigger options to familiarize yourself with the daqhats library and MCC 118 DAQ HAT boards.
-All examples are shipped ready-to-run, and can be customized to suit your needs.
+The console-based examples demonstrate various scan modes and trigger options to familiarize yourself with the daqhats library and MCC 118 DAQ HAT board.
+All examples are ready-to-run and can be customized to suit your needs.

 ## Example Programs
 - **single_value_read**: reads and displays a single data value for each